Fraud and plagiarism Economics and Management

 Acting, or the failure to act by the examinee, which makes it whole or partly impossible to correctly assess his or her knowledge, understanding, and skills.

-In Articles 21 and 22 of the Rules and Guidelines of the Examination Committee you will find more detailed information about fraud.
+In Articles 21 and 22 of the Rules and Guidelines of the Examination Board you will find more detailed information about fraud.

 What is plagiarism?